volcano-sh/website/content/en/docs/vcjob.md

 * kubeGene
 ...

-### volcano or default-scheduler
+### Volcano or default-scheduler
-volcano is enhanced in batch computing comparing to default-scheduler.
+Volcano is enhanced in batch computing comparing to default-scheduler.
 It's more suitable for high performance computing such as machine learning / Big Data application / scientific computing.